MechaDragonX/TextToSubStationAlpha/readme.md

 ### Translations
 The format for this is very simple.
 Here is an example:
 ![Table Format](https://i.imgur.com/mAUdE6R.png "Table Format") The simplest method to create the translation file is to create an spreadsheet Microsoft Excel (I cannot confirm if Google, LibreOffice, or Open Office works) with this format.
-When you select everything, copy, and then paste the contents into a text, each item will be delimited (separated) by a tab.
+When you select everything, copy, and then paste the contents into a text file, each item will be delimited (separated) by a tab.
 As you can see here:
 ```
 0:00 (Onscreen)	The Process to Make a Masterpiece
 0:02	How do you start a complete piece?